-- 58.57.
-Under the Financial Services and Markets Act 2000 (FSMA 2000) (Communications by Auditors) Regulations 2001 CASS auditors have duties in certain circumstances to make reports to the FCA.
+- 57. Under the Financial Services and Markets Act 2000 (FSMA 2000) (Communications by Auditors) Regulations 2001 CASS auditors have duties in certain circumstances to make reports to the FCA.
 A CASS auditor has a duty to report breaches of the FCA's Rules of which it becomes aware which it reasonably believes may be of material significance to the FCA.
-If a CASS auditor becomes aware of such breaches-, it does not wait to report them to the FCA by means of the Breaches Schedule that it appends to its routine assurance reports to the FCA, but reports in accordance with the guidance at- Appendix 12 to this Standard-sets out guidance for CASS auditors with respect to the duty to report to the FCA. - 59.
-Where a CASS auditor identifies a breach (that it reasonably believes may exist) is of material significance to the FCA and, therefore, reportable, it shall carry out such additional procedures as it considers necessary, to determine whether the facts and circumstances causes it reasonably to believe that the matter does in fact exist.

-- 60.58.
-Where the CASS auditor has reason to believe that a matter (such as a breach of the CASS rules) does exist it shall obtain such evidence as is available to assess its implications for the CASS auditor's reporting responsibilities. - 61.59.
-A matter or group of matters is likely to be of material significance to the FCA when, due either to its nature or its potential financial impact, it is likely of itself to require investigation by the FCA. - 62.60.
-The CASS auditor shall report those matters that it believes to be of material significance to the FCA as soon as practicable. - 63.61.
+If a CASS auditor becomes aware of such breaches, it does not wait to report them to the FCA by means of the Breaches Schedule that it appends to its routine assurance reports to the FCA but reports in accordance with the guidance at Appendix 12 to this Standard. - 58.
+Where the CASS auditor has reason to believe that a matter (such as a breach of the CASS rules) does exist it shall obtain such evidence as is available to assess its implications for the CASS auditor's reporting responsibilities. - 59.
+A matter or group of matters is likely to be of material significance to the FCA when, due either to its nature or its potential financial impact, it is likely of itself to require investigation by the FCA. - 60.
+The CASS auditor shall report those matters that it believes to be of material significance to the FCA as soon as practicable. - 61.
 The CASS auditor shall document: - a.
-The facts and circumstances that caused it to believe that the circumstances (such as a breach of the CASS rules) giving rise to the matters existed; and - b.
+The facts and circumstances that caused it to believe that the circumstances (such as a breach of the CASS rules) giving rise to the matters existed: and - b.
 The basis for its conclusions as to whether the matters are, or are likely to be, of material significance to the FCA.